sahilsinha240/Portfolio/content/pages/dashboard.md

             textAlign: left
       - type: FeaturedItem
         title: Chicago Crime Dashboard
-        text: >+
+        text: >
-          In this Powerbi dashboard, I've visualized Chicago Crime report from 2012 to 2017 according to the kaggle datasets.
+          By using Powerbi, I conducted an in-depth analysis of Chicago Crime from 2012 to 2017 based on the Kaggle datasets.
+This dashboard provides a comprehensive overview of the crime rate in Chicago over the past 5 years.
+Furthermore, this dashboard also allows for detailed comparisons between the various types of crimes and how they have evolved over time.
+The data visualization provides invaluable insights that can be used to identify key areas where further action is needed.
         actions:
           - type: Button
             label: Github